jmrplens/A-Lab/README.md

 In order to make use of the <a href="https://www.mathworks.com/help/audio/ref/audioplayerrecorder-system-object.html">audioPlayerRecorder</a> object, it is necessary to have a sound card that supports 'Full-Duplex'.
 All external audio cards have 'Full-Duplex', but the audio cards integrated in computers, especially laptops, do not usually have support for this object.
 A|Lab will notify you with a window if your hardware is not compatible, if you have several sound cards and one that is valid, enter the configuration and select it.

-If you are only uploading a previous project, you can ignore the warning.
+If you are only opening a previous project, you can ignore the warning.

 # Table of contents